Read the Arizonans Preventing Hunger Action Plan 2017: Nine Strategies to Increase Food Security

-The Coordinated Hunger Relief Program coordinates with various federal, state, and local organizations that provide food assistance to the hungry and contracts with various hunger organizations to maximize resources.
-Among the services provided are Nutrition Assistance outreach, food bank coordination, food boxes, commodities, coordination in rescuing produce that otherwise would go to waste (also called gleaning) and information on where to obtain food when in need.
+The Coordinated Hunger Relief Program collaborates with federal, state, and local organizations that provide food assistance to the hungry and contracts with various hunger relief organizations to maximize resources.
+Among the services provided are Nutrition Assistance outreach, food bank coordination, emergency food box and senior commodity supplemental food box distribution, coordination in rescuing food that otherwise would go to waste (also called "gleaning"), and information on where to obtain food when in need.

-At DES, there are two major programs that address the nutritional needs of families; the Nutrition Assistance Program (formerly known as the Food Stamp) program and the Coordinated Hunger Program.
+At DES, there are two major programs addressing the nutritional needs of families; the Nutrition Assistance Program (formerly known as the Food Stamp) program and the Coordinated Hunger Program.

-Check your eligibility for Nutrition Assistance, Cash Assistance and AHCCCS Health Insurance (Medical Assistance).
+Check your eligibility for Nutrition Assistance, Cash Assistance and AHCCCS Health Insurance (also known as "Medical Assistance").
 Learn more about Health-e-Arizona Plus.

-- Sustains the DES Hunger Advisory Council to help end hunger in Arizona.
-This council provides a forum for the development and advocacy of strategies to end hunger and to promote cooperation and collaboration among all agencies and decision makers.
+- Sustaining the DES Hunger Advisory Council and its mission to increase food-security in Arizona.
+The council provides a forum for the development and advocacy of strategies to end hunger and to promote cooperation and collaboration among all agencies and decision makers.